Ben-Stoltzman/Spatial-modeling-1/Assignment 2.md

-# Exclusion of solar panel areas in Sewgovia
+# Exclusion of solar panel areas in Segovia
 1. Exporting the selected feature of segovia as geopackage
 2. clipping solar exclusion with segobvia province
    ```python